Rules for riding with Tenterden Cycling Club.

 · On a long ride, a puncture outfit might be sensible in case you get more punctures than you have spare tubes.
 Ensure your spare tubes are the correct size and have the right valve type for your pump and wheels.
 Repair a punctured tube as soon as you get home.
 If it is left unrepaired in the bike then when you get your next puncture you will find you have two punctured tubes that you have to repair at the roadside! (……And it will probably be raining…and getting dark!)

-· Helmets and mudguards are optional.
+· Helmets are strongly advised and mudguards are optional.
 Both perform useful functions - only you can decide if you want additional protection against head injuries.
 How much do you value the contents of your head?

 · Mudguards prevent you getting wet and dirty and also reduce the amount that you deposit on the rider behind.